insper-riscv/core/docs/en/reference/isa/index.md

 Loads 32-bit constants. `LUI` places the immediate value into the upper 20 bits of register `rd`, filling the lower 12 bits with zeros.

+Stores 32-bit constants in registers. `LUI` uses the immediate value from the 20 most significant bits of the instruction into the 20 most significant bits of the destination register `rd`, filling the 12 least significant bits with zeros.

 #### Syntax

 | Type |   31-12    |    11-7    |    6-0    |